rudykwerewolf/netfence/README.md

 # NetFence

-**NetFence** is a TUI-based firewall and NAT manager for Linux, built on top of **nftables**.
+**NetFence** is a TUI-based firewall for Linux, built on top of **nftables**.
 It provides a user-friendly interface similar to `nmtui` and also comes with CLI utilities for scripting and automation.

 ---